Chyakpulu/Thesis-R-analysis/README.md

+# Thesis Code Repository
-# Code repository for [Early-life Gut Microbiome and Resistome Trajectories and their Determinants in a Northern-Nigerian Birth Cohort].
-Scripts are currently being finalised and will be uploaded by July, 2026.
+**Title:** Early-life Gut Microbiome and Resistome Trajectories and their Determinants in a Northern-Nigerian Birth Cohort.
+The R scripts used for this analysis are currently being finalised.
+The complete codebase will be uploaded by July 2026.